Roiqk7/dotfiles/README.md

 # Under Construction - Changing every day
-TODO: C++ and Rust, remove lazy loading, finish individual plugin check and setup, remove unused plugins, keymapping
+TODO: C++ and Rust, remove lazy loading, finish individual plugin check and setup, remove unused plugins, keymapping, add ZSH section at the start with aliases, etc.
 # Introduction
 This configuration is aimed at C/C++/Rust/Lua development in Neovim on MacOS.
 That being said, the purpose of this repository is to help you get started.
 You are encouraged to change it to your liking, and I designed it with that in mind.